matrucious/baccaratGame/README.md

 ## Contributing

 As this is the proposed solution to a case, there are no contributions expected.
-Please inform the author if any issues arise with this
+However, if you have any suggestions or improvements, feel free to open an issue or a pull request.

-# Case text - Baccarat Game
+# Case text - Baccarat Game (ORIGINAL)
 https://intervju.dsbnorge.no/

 ##  Kan du slå Emil i Baccarat?